Open-Attestation/document-store/README.md

 npm truffle <command>
 ```

-## Contract Benchmark
+## Contract benchmark

-A benchmark is provided to show the different transaction cost of the different variants of the document store.
+To show the different transaction costs of the different variants of the document store, run the contract benchmark with the command below:

 ```sh
 npm run benchmark
 ```

-## Notes
+## Additional information

-If you are using vscode, you may need to link the openzeppelin libraries.
-Refer to [here](https://github.com/juanfranblanco/vscode-solidity#openzeppelin).
+If you are using Visual Studio Code, you may need to link the OpenZeppelin libraries.
+Refer to [here](https://github.com/juanfranblanco/vscode-solidity#openzeppelin) for more information.